Pleb5/Pleb5.github.io/pages/quest-2-get-on-board.md

     4. Place the computer somewhere safe in your apartment and use a wired internet connection
 2. **You can compromise by using a machine with less RAM and SSD because most quests are designed for bitcoin testnet, a simulated bitcoin environment.** However, once you want to change to mainnet for the real deal, you will need to meet the above requirements

+---

 ## OBJECTIVE: Install a fresh Ubuntu Jammy 22.04 LTS
 1. 💡 Learn about the [Linux terminal](/pleb-lessons/#the-linux-terminalaka-linux-command-line-shell-bash/)
-2. If you get stuck Ubuntu website has [a guide too](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview)
+2. If you get stuck Ubuntu website has [a guide too](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview)(with images)
 3. The commands in the guide are not always exact because program versions and file names can vary.
-Text in \<angle brackets> mean you must replace that with your version.
-Use **tab completion** often to avoid having to type much and get the commands right
+Text in `<angle brackets>` mean you must replace that with your version.
+Use `tab completion` often to avoid having to type much and get the commands right
-4. Download the [desktop image](https://www.releases.ubuntu.com/jammy/)[link] on whatever operating system your machine is running right now
+4. Download the [desktop image](https://www.releases.ubuntu.com/jammy/) on whatever operating system your machine is running right now
 5. Download and install [Balena Etcher](https://www.balena.io/etcher#download-etcher), a great software to burn images.
 Linux instructions:
     1. Download the Appimage for Linux x64 from the website
     2. AppImage files are portable programs.
 They can be run without installation